rcanzlovar/howto/syslog.md

 This sends all log levels and facilities to `/dev/tty12`.
 You can fine-tune it (e.g., `*.info`, `authpriv.*`, etc.).

+Alternatively, if the configuration is in /etc/rsyslog.conf, just add the line to the end of the file  (i.e. Arch)

 4. **Restart rsyslog :**
 ```bash
    sudo systemctl restart rsyslog